mojomojo1/bootkon/docs/labs/1_environment_setup.md

 ### Create default VPC

 The Google Cloud environment we created for you does not come with a Virtual Private Cloud (VPC) network created by default.
-Let's create one:
+Let's create one.
+If it already exists -- that's ok.

 ```bash
 gcloud compute networks create default --project=$PROJECT_ID --subnet-mode=auto --bgp-routing-mode="regional"
 ```

-If it already exists -- that's ok.
 Let's also create/update the subnet to allow internal traffic:

 ```bash
 gcloud compute networks subnets update default --region=$REGION --enable-private-ip-google-access